faucetsdn/udmi/docs/specs/errors.md

 # State and Log message categories

-* base.config.parse: Relating to the generic parsing of received config messages.
+* system.config.parse: Relating to the generic parsing of received config messages.